inmanta/inmanta-core/docs/quickstart.rst

 Reuse existing modules
 ------------------------------

-At GitHub, we host modules to setup and manage many systems.
-Our modules are available in the https://github.com/inmanta/ repositories.
+We host modules to set up and manage many systems on our Github.
+They are available under https://github.com/inmanta/.

 When you use an import statement in your model, Inmanta downloads these modules and their dependencies automatically.